 Still, we pitched for StartGarden‘s simplified $5,000 investment and won!
 That gave us a couple of months to build a justification for their next level – a $20,000 investment.
 We also earned an invitation to Boston to pitch to be part of TechStars.
 I was disappointed that we didn’t get into TechStars, but I loved the experience.
 I loved telling people about our idea.
 I even made a Microsoft prospect of mine (Yesware) listen to our pitch during that trip.
 Oy.
 Their CEO was super nice about it, though – encouraging, even.

 I thought (probably incorrectly) that we wouldn’t be able to get the next level of investment without some working software, so I built the minimal version of my vision.
 This is sometimes called a Minimum Viable Product, but an MVP implies principles I didn’t quite follow (though it was my intent to do so).
 To be honest, I just really missed coding, and it felt great to see something I built come to life.
-It was simple, but it worked.
+It wasn’t fancy, but it worked.
 Many of my startup friends were surprised that I could actually build something – I’m not sure why that was, but it told me that they see me differently than I see myself.

 By this point, Paula and I were doing a lot better.
 She loved seeing my excitement for work again, but I think she would have preferred that I reserve more of that passion for home.